standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ````
 For more information on binding, see [Value Set Binding Constraint](#value-set-binding-constraint).

->**Note:** CIMPL 5.0 Grammar associating a cardinality to a `Value` is obsolete.
+>**Note:** You cannot assign a cardinality to a `Value`.
+Cardinalities can only be introduced in `Property` declarations.

 ### ValueSet

-Defines the name of a value set defined inside CIMPL (references to external value sets are also allowed).
-By convention, all value set names should be Pascal case, starting with the name of the corresponding concept data type Element that is being bound to the value set, and ending with _VS_.
+Defines the name of a value set inside CIMPL value set files.
+For details on the usage of this statement, see [Value Set File](#value-set-file).

 Example: